 When you are done boiling the ingredients, you put the lid on the pot and place the whole pot in its insulated container.
 Once the pot is in the insulated container it will continue to cook your and keep it hot for up to 8 hours.

-Look at the video below by Saratoga Jacks Thermal Cookers (pictured above) to learn the energy savings advantages of Thermal Cooking.
+Look at the video below to learn the energy savings advantages of Thermal Cooking.

 OK now that we know a little more about the advantages of a Thermal Cooker, let’s walk through a simple Pot Roast Recipe that you can cook with a Thermal Cooker.
 Put the cooking pot on the stove and add some Olive Oil to the pot and turn the stove on, once the oil is hot go ahead and toss in the meat and start browning it.
 You should also throw in some minced or sliced onions and garlic and any spices or seasonings you want to add during the browning process.
 When you are finished browning turn the stove off and start adding the other ingredients to the pot such as Potatoes, Carrots, etc.